Despite Loss to Israel Adesanya, a Glimpse of Vintage Anderson Silva Was Awesome

 Adesanya showed why he's so hyped as well.
 The 29-year-old is a stunning combination of otherworldly technique, incredible athleticism and the perfect fighting frame.
 He's also young and just entering his prime, and that proved to be too much of an advantage for Silva to really threaten to win the fight.

 He reminds many of a younger Silva, which is why I guess it made some sense to match this new Anderson Silva against the old Anderson Silva.
-The whole idea was uncomfortable, if you ask me, but this is the fight business.
+The whole idea was uncomfortable if you ask me, but this is the fight business.

-And if there is one thing we know about this industry, it’s that it is always capable of doing gross things when there’s money (or the potential of money) involved.
-But another thing about it is this: It has the ability to surprise you, often in bad ways, but every once in awhile in ways that are good.
+And if there is one thing we know about this industry, it's that it is always capable of doing questionable things when there's money (or the potential for money) involved.
+But another thing about it is this: It has the ability to surprise you, often in bad ways, but every once in a while, in ways that are good.

-Robert Whittaker pulling out of a sublime title matchup mere hours before it’s supposed to happen?
-That’s bad.
+Whittaker pulling out of a sublime title matchup mere hours before it's supposed to happen?
+That's bad.

 Anderson Silva going back to being Anderson Silva again after a long decline?